 Gulf Coast Toad (Incilius valliceps)

-Gulf Coast Toads visit me every night on my deck, but not before they climb stairs
+Gulf Coast Toads visit me every night on my deck, but not before they climb the stairs

-- Bumpy and hardy: The Gulf Coast Toad’s thick, bumpy skin helps protect it from dehydration and predators, and it can survive in a variety of habitats, from coastal areas to urban spaces.
+- Their thick, bumpy skin helps protect them from dehydration and predators, allowing survival across a variety of habitats, from coastal areas to urban spaces.

-- Like many toads, it has parotoid glands behind its eyes, which secrete a mild toxin to deter predators.
+- Like many toads, they possess parotoid glands behind their eyes, which secrete a mild toxin to deter predators.
 Though the toxin isn’t deadly, it can cause irritation if ingested.

 - This species is one of the widest-ranging amphibians in Belize.

-- It is nocturnal, with most activity occurring at night when it hunts for insects, worms, and other small invertebrates.
-In the evenings I find these toads everywhere when I close up my chicken coops after dark.
+- They are nocturnal, with most activity occurring at night when they hunt for insects, worms, and other small invertebrates.
+In the evenings, I find these toads everywhere when I close up my chicken coops after dark.

 Mexican Masked Tree Frogs – looking very different